During the cold winter months in Chicago, ice skating is one of the most popular things to do.

 Find more fun things to do in Chicago!

 If you want to enjoy the winter fun, but don’t want to be out in the winter cold, you can skate inside at Light Up The Lake.

 This Chicago Christmas tradition turns Navy Pier’s Festival Hall into a wonderland with trees, Santa Claus, and an ice skating rink.

 Admission provides access to all of the attractions, including kiddie train rides, a gift market, Merry Main Street presented by Brach’s, and a holiday beer garden.

 You’ll even get a pass to ride the Centennial Wheel.
-Don’t worry about it being too cold ride this giant Ferris wheel; all of the cars are climate controlled.
+Don’t worry about it being too cold to ride this giant Ferris wheel; all the cars are climate controlled.